umavinoth/vagrant-automation/README.md

 ==================
 Vagrant Setup:

-        Install Vagrant 1.5.3 msi
+        Install Vagrant 1.5.3 msi.
-        Override the default provider of Vagrant i.e virtualbox  by  adding below environment variable
+        Override the default provider of Vagrant i.e virtualbox  by  adding below environment variable.
                 VAGRANT_DEFAULT_PROVIDER= azure
         Download  Vagrant-azure gemspec from following link
         https://github.com/MSOpenTech/vagrant-azure
-        Execute gem build vagrant-azure.gemspec in the source directory This will place a vagrant-azure.gem
+        Execute gem build vagrant-azure.gemspec in the source directory.
+        This will place a vagrant-azure.gem.
         Execute vagrant plugin install vagrant-azure.gem.
-        This will install vagrant-azure plugin
+        This will install vagrant-azure plugin.
         Create a box file for azure provider and add the box to the vagrant.

 Gradle Setup: